stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 # Visual Web Terminal - A Turbocharged Command Line for Kubernetes and OpenShift

 Do you ever get tired of typing `kubectl` and `oc` commands?
 Tired of cutting and pasting pieces of output to create new `kubectl` and `oc` commands?
-If you answered yes, take a look at Visual Web Terminal, which is included as part of Red Hat Advanced Cluster Management.
+If you answered yes, take a look at Visual Web Terminal, included as part of the Red Hat Advanced Cluster Management for Kubernetes console.

 ## Command line function with a graphical presentation

-The Visual Web Terminal is an interface that combines the convenience of a graphical user interface with the speed of a command-line interface.
+The Visual Web Terminal, located in the product console, is an interface that combines the convenience of a graphical user interface with the speed of a command-line interface.
 After running a command, the data is returned in an interactive table format that can display more detail about an item when you select that item in the table.

-In addition to being able to click the interactive data, additional options are provided to:
+In addition to clicking the interactive data, additional options are provided to complete the following tasks

-- view logs
+- View logs
-- view and edit YAML
+- View and edit YAML
-- Embedded search capability - using Red Hat Advanced Cluster Management `search` engine
+- Search with embedded capability - using Red Hat Advanced Cluster Management `search` engine

 The Visual Web Terminal is an interface that combines the convenience of a graphical user interface with the speed of a command-line interface.
 After running a command, the data is returned in an interactive table format that can display more detail about an item when you select that item in the table.

-In addition to commands that are specific to the Visual Web Terminal, the following commands are also supported:
+In addition to commands that are specific to the Visual Web Terminal, and selected `bash` commands, the following commands are also supported:

-- Selected basic bash commands
 - `helm` commands
 - `kubectl` commands
 - `oc` commands
 - `search` commands

-## How do I start using it?
+## How do I start using the Visual Web Terminal?

-Visual Web Terminal is not found in the navigation menu, it is accessed by using the icon at the top right of the Red Hat Advanced Cluster Management page.
+Visual Web Terminal is not found in the navigation mene.
+Access the Visual Web Terminal by using the icon in the header of the Red Hat Advanced Cluster Management page.
 The icon looks like a tiny terminal window with a `>` command prompt.
-Click this icon, select `Open in new browser tab` and you are on your way.
+Click this icon, select `Open in new browser tab` (best practice) and you are on your way.

 ![Launch diagram](images/VisualWebTerminalLaunch.gif)